• Home

 decisions 3

-…like this.
+…as illustrated here.
 This stage only comes with experience, longevity, mastery – call it what you will – if you’ve been doing what you do for long enough, eventually you develop the insight and ability to recognize different categories of decision as they loom before you.

 Option 4: You Build A Pattern-Based Decision-Making System: